Preschooler enhance gross motor skills through fun and active obstacles.

 Balance on a balance beam.
 Climb through small spaces.
 Wait in line and respect other children’s turns.
 Stay in order of course from start to finish

-Use your outdoor space or indoor space to transform into obstacle course in any order you prefer.
+Use your outdoor space or indoor space to transform into a preschool obstacle course in any order you prefer.

 Have a “starting line” using orange cones outside.